commerceblock/docs/source/ocean-api/index.rst

 .. code-block:: json

    {
      "contract": "These are the current terms and conditions that govern participation in the Ocean network.
-1. Be awsome to each other.
+1. Be awesome to each other.
 2. No smoking."
    }

 getcontracthash